 After choosing the type and size of air purifier you need, consider whether or not you'd like to take advantage of special features.
 Added features may include caster wheels, handles for easy mobility, digital controls, remote controls, multiple fan speeds, filter change indicators, programmable timers, air quality sensors, and more.
 These features add convenience to operation and give you greater control over your air purifier's performance.

-For more details and recommended considerations for how to choose the right air purifier for your needs, read our Air Purifier Buying Guide or watch this video.
+For more details and recommended considerations for how to choose the right air purifier for your needs, read our Air Purifier Buying Guide.

 For more information on a specific air purifier or other air treatment solutions, browse our products and visit our Knowledge Center.
 Not sure what's best for you?
 We can take the guesswork out of decision-making.
 Contact one of our air treatment specialists at 1-800-934-9194.
 We want to help make your indoor environment healthy and comfortable.